 College costs are an important piece of attending college, and it’s good to start planning as soon as possible.
 First-generation students may not have any immediate family members who have been through the process, possibly making information on how to pay for college more difficult to come by.
-There are a variety of ways students can finance college, with grants, loans, and scholarships available to eligible students.
+There are a variety of ways students can finance college, including grants, loans, and scholarships.

 The first step to financing your college education is filling out the FAFSA® (Free Application for Federal Student Aid).
-This application will determine a student’s eligibility to receive federal aid for college.
-Federal aid can be both grants or loans.
-Federal grants usually don’t need to be repaid, but federal loans do.
+This application will determine your eligibility to receive federal aid for college, which includes scholarships, grants, work-study, and federal student loans.
+Federal grants usually don’t need to be repaid, but federal loans generally do.

 Students must be able to demonstrate financial need to receive most federal aid, along with meeting other eligibility requirements .

-If students are not eligible for federal aid, or if the federal aid they receive isn’t enough to cover all their costs, they might also consider applying for scholarships, which are available through different sources such as a student’s school, community organizations, or corporations.
+If you aren’t eligible for federal aid, or if the federal aid you receive isn’t enough to cover all of your costs, you might also consider applying for private scholarships, which are available through a variety of sources, including schools, community organizations, and corporations.
 Eligibility varies for each one.
 Some scholarships are need-based, whereas some are merit-based.
-There are also scholarships available specifically for first-generation college students .
+There are also scholarships available specifically for first-generation college students.

 SoFi Private Student Loans